mariniou77/Knoledge-sharing-VScode-extension-development/README.md

 ## **7.Publish the extension**

-Coming up to a conclusion, when we create the extension we want we need to share it to the world.
+Coming up to a conclusion, when we create the extension we want, we need to share it to the world.
 In this documentation, we are going to explain how to create an .nsix  file and share it privately but of course you can publish it to the market of Visual Studio Code by following the steps on this site.

 First of all, we need to install this library:  vscode/vsce